 Agostino Strozzi (ca.1450 – after 1505) was an Augustinian abbot and author.

 Although he was born into the Mantuan branch of the exiled Florentine Strozzi family—once rivaling the Medici as one of the most important banking families in Florence—there is little information about Agostino Strozzi.
 According to Carolyn James and F.W.
-Kent, his birth name was Carlo which was common in the Strozzi family, causing “a further impediment to tracing his early career.”
-(90) He studied at the University of Ferrara around the 1470s before becoming an Augustinian prior in Mantua and, later, an abbot in Fiesole.
+Kent (2009), his birth name was Carlo, which, because it was a common name in the Strozzi family, caused “a further impediment to tracing his early career.”
+(90) He studied at the University of Ferrara sometime in the 1470s before becoming an Augustinian prior in Mantua and, later, an abbot in Fiesole.

 James, Carolyn and F.W.
 Kent.
 “Margherita Cantelmo and Agostino Strozzi: Friendship’s Gift and a Portrait Medal by Costanzo da Ferrara.”
 I Tatti Studies in the Italian Renaissance 12 (2009): 85–115.

 Strozzi, Agostino.
 Dialogo di San Giuseppe e della Vergine.
 Venice: Nicolini da Sabbio, 1535.

 Zambrini, Francesco (ed.)
 La Defensione delle donne d’autore anonimo.
 Bologna: G. Romagnoli, 1876.